Application of Hybrid Chain Storage Framework in Energy Trading and Carbon Asset Management: Evaluation

 \subsection{Experimental Setup}

-\subsubsection{Experimental Objectives}
+\subsubsection{Experimental Objectives.}

-The evaluation focuses on four core objectives.
-First, it examines whether off-chain settlement records can be independently replayed by third parties without trust assumptions, and whether field-level tampering is deterministically detected.
-Second, it compares the on-chain gas cost of different settlement and verification schemes to quantify the cost impact of the hybrid architecture.
-Third, it evaluates whether lifecycle conservation constraints of carbon assets are enforced directly by on-chain logic rather than post hoc auditing.
-Fourth, it assesses the on-chain cost introduced by constant-time accumulator verification and selective disclosure mechanisms.
+The evaluation focuses on four objectives: (1) whether off-chain records can be independently replayed and field-level tampering deterministically detected; (2) the on-chain gas cost comparison between direct submission and digest commitment; (3) whether lifecycle conservation of carbon assets is enforced by on-chain logic; and (4) the cost of constant-time accumulator verification and selective disclosure.